 The International Conference on Aging & Social Change convenes annually with a leading host institution.
 Recent and upcoming partners include the Polytechnic University of Marche (Italy), Jagiellonian University (Poland), the University of Vienna (Austria), the University of Galway (Ireland), and Linköping University (Sweden).
-Each edition features a Special Focus theme that reflects emerging debates—from wellbeing and care to migration, technology, and intergenerational exchange.
+Each edition features a Special Focus theme that reflects emerging debates—from wellbeing and care to migration, technology, and intergenerational exchange—providing a space for dialogue across disciplines, sectors, and regions.

 The Journal of Aging and Social Change publishes peer-reviewed research on the intersection of aging, social structures, and public policy from comparative and global perspectives.
-Established in 2018, the journal upholds a rigorous double-anonymous review process and welcomes submissions in critical gerontology, cultural studies, health policy, and lifecourse research.
+Established in 2018, the journal upholds a rigorous double-anonymous, rubric-guided review process and welcomes submissions in critical gerontology, cultural studies, health policy, and life course research.
+Editorial feedback emphasizes conceptual clarity, methodological rigor, and relevance for both scholarly and practitioner audiences, and the journal maintains pathways from conference presentations to fully developed, peer-reviewed publications.

-The Aging & Social Change Book Imprint extends these conversations through monographs and edited collections that bridge academic analysis and practice—from architecture and design for aging to care ethics and social innovation.
+The Aging & Social Change Book Imprint extends these conversations through monographs and edited collections that bridge academic analysis and practice—from architecture and design for aging to care ethics, digital technologies, workforce issues, and social innovation.
+Volumes document how aging populations reshape institutions, communities, and everyday life, translating research into frameworks for policymakers, service providers, advocates, and designers.

 The Network is currently chaired by Professor Andreas Motel-Klingebiel (Linköping University, Sweden).
 The Founding Chair was Professor Sharon Wray (University of Huddersfield, United Kingdom), whose leadership established the Network’s commitment to inclusion, critical dialogue, and global reach.
 Together they have helped shape the Network as a leading interdisciplinary forum for research on aging and social change.